 With an international airport, an international sea port and a busy network of road and rail transport, the city is well connected to the rest of the world.You can either board a bus or hire a three-wheeled auto rickshaw.
 If you prefer the ferry, the trip begins either from the Main Boat Jetty or the Terminus Jetty near Willington Island.

+"If China is where you make your money, then Cochin is surely the place to spend it."
 When Nicolas Conti, the legendary Italian traveler said this, Cochin was flourishing in trade as one of the most desirable destinations approachable by sea.
 And Fort Cochin, once an obscure fishing hamlet, found itself at the hub of all this bustling activity.
 It was soon to be the first European township in trade as one of the most glorious cities in its history.

 Fort Cochin probably has the best preserved history of colonial times and the ideal way to bring it alive is to take a walk down its old colonial roads, with its tree-lined avenues and quaint little lands and beside the seashores – where magnificent Chinese fishing nets sketch a spectacular skyline.
 It is believed that Chinese travelers during the reign of Kubla Khan had introduced this art of Chinese fishing to Cochin.